 Another key metric is the Resting Heart Rate.

-An uptick or higher trend on this metric could mean that you may be falling sick.
 Unless you have a medical condition contributing to a higher resting heart rate, you can lower it by regular exercise, losing weight, cutting out caffeine and other stimulants, and reducing stress.

-In Summary,
+In summary,

-Look for a favorable trend in Cardio Recovery score, higher HRV and higher Cardio Fitness score when evaluating your cardiovascular health on your iPhone’s Health App.
+Look for a favorable trend in Cardio Recovery score, higher HRV, and higher Cardio Fitness score when evaluating your cardiovascular health on your iPhone’s Health App.

 What are some of the metrics that you keep a close eye on?
 Please sound off using the comments.